Sergio García's Success and Achievements in Timeline

 July 1999: First European Tour Title

-In July 1999, Sergio García secured his first title on the European Tour at the Irish Open in his sixth start as a professional.
+In July 1999, Sergio García secured his first title on the European Tour at the Irish Open, marking his sixth start as a professional.

-From 2000 to 2009, Sergio García spent over 300 weeks in the top 10 of the Official World Golf Ranking, and over 450 weeks in the top 10 in total.
+From 2000 to 2009, Sergio García spent much of his career in the top 10 of the Official World Golf Ranking, highlighting his consistent performance.

-In 2001, at the age of 21, Sergio García won his first PGA Tour event at the MasterCard Colonial in Fort Worth, Texas, and then won again at the Buick Classic in New York the same year.
+At the age of 21, in 2001, Sergio García won his first PGA Tour event at the MasterCard Colonial in Fort Worth, Texas, and then won again at the Buick Classic in New York the same year.

 2002: Albatross at the Masters

-In 2002, during a practice round, Sergio García achieved an albatross (double eagle) on the par-5 second hole at the Masters, holing a 253-yard 2-iron after a 325-yard drive.
+In 2002, during a practice round, Sergio García made an albatross (double eagle) on the par-5 second hole at the Masters, hitting a 2-iron from 253 yards (231 m) after a 325-yard (297 m) drive at Augusta National Golf Club.

 In 2004, Sergio García won the EDS Byron Nelson Championship and the Buick Classic for the second time.